edbosisto/Simon-game/README.md

 # Simon-game

-A fun "copy cat" game made during a JS bootcamp.
+A fun "copy cat" game made during a JS bootcamp to hone JS and jQuery skills.

 #### To Play:
 Simply open the index.html file in a browser.